gcallah/BookReviews/wilkinson.md

 Wilkinson believes the alarming rise of "deaths of despair" in recent decades is at least partially due to the prevelance of this nihilistic view of life.
 However, he claims that, "through a framework that brings together principles of evolutionary biology, psychology, sociology, and philosophy, we can infer not only that there is a purpose to our existence, but *what this purpose is*."
-It is this bold claim, one that makes the book noteworthy; unfortunately, it is also the root of the ultimately unsatisfactory character of what might have been a sounder, if much more modest, work.
+It is this bold claim that makes the book noteworthy; unfortunately, it is also the root of the ultimately unsatisfactory character of what might have been a sounder, if much more modest, work.

-Wilkinson argues that evolutionary science presents us with two "dilemmas" (although they aren't really dilemmas, but more unpleasant hypotheses):
+Wilkinson argues that evolutionary science presents us with two "dilemmas" (although these aren't really dilemmas, but more unpleasant hypotheses):

-1. Many people interpret evolution as implying that our existence on earth is due to mere chance, And, if that is the case, it would seem human life could not have a purpose.
+1. Many people interpret evolution as implying that our existence on earth is due to mere chance.
+And, if that is the case, it would seem human life could not have a purpose.
 After all, when we roll a pair of dice, we don't ask what the purpose is of their coming up snake eyes.
 2. Many people interpret evolution as implying that our fundamental nature is self-centered and our basic relationship